-Attorneys Fred Pritzker and Eric Hageman recently won at trial for a client in a case where the accident report said a commercial truck driver was not at fault.
-Fred and Eric found evidence to the contrary and won over $2 million dollars for our client.
+Attorneys at Pritzker Hageman recently won at trial for a client in a case where the accident report said a commercial truck driver was not at fault.
+Our attorneys found evidence to the contrary and won over $2 million dollars for our client.

 - What do I have to pay your law firm?

 We work on a contingency fee, which means we are not paid unless you win.

 - Can you meet me at the hospital?